-- 1. In the navigation pane, expand the Configuration > Edit folders. - 2.
+- 1. In the navigation pane, expand Configuration > Edit. - 2.
 Select BFD. - 3.
 Select the Globals tab. - 4.
 In the AdminStatus field, select enabled. - 5.
 (Optional) Select TrapEnabled to send BFD traps.

 BFD Globals Field Descriptions

 Use the data in the following table to use the Globals tab.